Our Top Picks for the Best Alaska Cruises From Seattle

 Want to Take an Alaska Cruise From Seattle?
 Here are the Top Cruise Picks

-Best for couples: Celebrity Solstice
+Best for Couples: Celebrity Edge

 Not too small to be boring but not too oversized to be overwhelming, Celebrity has nailed what it feels like to unwind at a resort atop the sea.

-Best for multi-gen families: Royal Princess
+Best for Multi-Gen Families: Royal Princess

 Princess Cruises is an expert in Alaska, and it shows with onboard programming that appeals to young and old.
 Enrichment is enhanced by a winning partnership with Discovery, which extends from themed shore excursions to kids’ programs learning about Alaska’s wildlife.